Scottish officials approve UK’s first drug consumption room intended for safer use of illegal drugs

 LONDON (AP) — Scottish authorities on Wednesday approved a 2.3 million-pound ($2.8 million) pound drug consumption room, the first government-backed place in the U.K. where users can take illegal drugs such as cocaine and heroin under the supervision of medical staff.

 Local officials in the Scottish city of Glasgow on Wednesday approved the facility, which had long been delayed by political disagreements.
+Authorities hope the pilot project will help tackle drug misuse problems in Scotland, which has the highest drug death figures in Western Europe and saw almost three times the rate of drug poisoning deaths compared to the U.K. average in 2021.

-The facility was first proposed in 2016 following an HIV outbreak in Glasgow among people who injected drugs in public places.
+The facility, which will start recruiting staff next year, was first proposed in 2016 following an HIV outbreak in Glasgow among people who injected drugs in public places.
 It’s backed by the Scottish government, although some lawmakers have raised concerns about the impact on local residents and businesses.

 Proponents, including Scotland’s drug and alcohol policy minister Elena Whitham, say evidence from more than 100 similar facilities worldwide, including in Germany and the Netherlands, show they work to save lives and reduce overall costs to health services.

-The center will be staffed by trained health care professionals and offer a hygienic environment where people can consume drugs obtained elsewhere.
-Officials say it doesn’t encourage drug use but promotes harm reduction and reduces overdoses.
+The center will be staffed by trained health care professionals and offer a hygienic environment where people can consume drugs they obtained elsewhere.

+Officials say people can’t share drugs with others in the facility, and that health and social workers at the center will offer advice and support on recovery and welfare.
+They added that the center doesn’t encourage drug use but promotes harm reduction and reduces overdoses.

 In a report, Glasgow officials, including health professionals, said there was “overwhelming international evidence” that such facilities reduce the negative impact of drug use in public spaces, in particular the risk of infection and risks to the public from discarded needles.